-- Define and summarize the main elements of the Basel standards and how they are being implemented in their own countries. - Describe the latest reforms and developments in other international banking regulatory standards. - Identify good supervisory practices to capture and assess banking risks and take effective action. - Describe the implications of the COVID-19 crisis on banking regulation and supervision.
+- ► Define and summarize the main elements of the Basel Framework and its implementation challenges. - Describe the latest reforms and developments in other international banking regulatory standards. - ► Identify good supervisory practices to capture and assess banking risks using a risk-based approach and take effective action.

-Cyber Risk Supervision - Path to Operational Resilience (CRS)
+Cyber Risk Regulation and Supervision (CRS)

-TARGET AUDIENCE: Financial sector supervisors and regulators with responsibilities that include cyber risk regulation and / or supervision at central banks and agencies charged with supervising financial institutions.
+TARGET AUDIENCE: Financial sector supervisors and regulators with responsibilities that include cyber risk regulation and/or supervision at central banks and agencies charged with supervising financial institutions.

-QUALIFICATIONS: Participants are expected to have at least one-year of experience in general regulation and supervision of financial institutions.
+QUALIFICATIONS: Participants are expected to have at least one year of experience in general regulation and supervision of financial institutions.

 COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, provides an introductory to intermediate level of training on cyber risk regulation and supervision to non-specialist financial sector supervisors.
+The course: (i) reviews recent trends in the technology adopted by supervised entities, the evolving threat landscape and their implications for cyber risk and financial stability; (ii) outlines the key elements of cyber risk regulations; (iii) discusses supervisory approaches and tools; and

-The course: (i) reviews recent trends in the technology adopted by supervised entities, the evolving threat landscape and their implications for cyber risk and financial stability; (ii) outlines the key elements of cyber risk regulations; (iii) discusses supervisory approaches and tools; and (iv) presents key cybersecurity concepts, covering governance, risk assessment, and information sharing, based on international standards and best practices.
+(iv) presents key cybersecurity concepts, covering governance, risk assessment, and information sharing, based on international standards and best practices.
 Sessions will focus on providing practical lessons and tips that can be used by regulators and supervisors, as part of their daily supervisory activities.
-The sessions will be instructional, as well as interactive, through group exercises, case studies and information sharing discussions.
+The sessions will be instructional and interactive through group exercises, case studies, role plays, and information sharing discussions.